Skip to main content Accessibility

 • Via Student Council

-6. A ‘Motion of No Confidence’ for Officers requires at least one proposer and a minimum of 199 seconders.
+14. A ‘Motion of No Confidence’ for Student Officers requires at least one proposer and a minimum of 199 seconders.
 This should be hosted on the Union’s ‘Your Ideas’ platform.
 The proposal should indicate whether the motion should follow either the referenda or Student Council processes.

-7. The motion must state exactly which part of their job the Officer has failed to fulfil.
+15. The motion must state exactly which part of their job the Student Officer has failed to fulfil.

-10. The motion must be passed by a two thirds majority of the Student Council.
+18. The motion must be passed by a two-thirds majority of the Student Council.

-11. In the event the vote passes through either route, that Officer shall be removed from their post and the position shall be referred to the Union to consider a Bye-Election.
+19. In the event the vote passes through either route, that Student Officer shall be removed from their post and the position shall be referred to the Union to consider a Bye-Election.

 • Be aware of, abide by and champion the Union’s Equal Opportunities Policy.